telerik/kendo-vue/docs/wrappers-getting-started/index.md

 After you add the dependencies and the code, run the `npm run dev` command to start the application.

-As a result, the application is built and the Calendar component appears on the screen.
+As a result, the application builds and the Calendar component appears on the screen.

 ## VSCode Extension